kamaludu/bash4llm/PROVIDERS.md

 e che producano sempre JSON compatibile con `extract_text_from_resp`.

 ---

 ## 🇬🇧 English Section

 # Provider Contract

 This document defines the **official contract** for creating external providers compatible with GroqBash.

-Providers live in:
+A *provider* is a Bash script that implements an alternative backend to the Groq API (e.g., Gemini, HuggingFace, Mistral, etc.).

+Providers are loaded from:

 ```
 extras/providers/<name>.sh
 ```

-and run **inside the user’s shell**.
+and are **executed in the user’s shell**, with full access to CORE variables.

 ---